microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-ediscovery-apioverview.md

 ---
-title: "Use the Microsoft Purview eDiscovery Graph API"
+title: "Use the Microsoft Purview eDiscovery API in Microsoft Graph"
-description: "Use the Microsoft Purview eDiscovery Graph APIs to automate repetitive tasks and integrate with their existing eDiscovery tools to build repeatable workflows that industry regulations might require." ms.localizationpriority: high
+description: "Use the Microsoft Purview eDiscovery API to automate repetitive tasks and integrate with their existing eDiscovery tools to build repeatable workflows that industry regulations might require." ms.localizationpriority: high
 author: "pamehra"
 ms.subservice: "ediscovery"